 Disaster Contractors Network

-CDRP/EMHS operates a Virtual Operations Support Team (VOST) that supports the State of Florida's State Emergency Response Team (SERT) during activations for disasters and critical incidents.
-VOST provides information support and situational awareness by utilizing student volunteers to mine social media during incidents.
-This information helps SERT understand what is happening with the public and improves decision making.
-FSU.VOST is a unique opportunity open to interested students from EMHS and other disciplines.
+CDRP/EMHS operates a Disaster Intelligence team (DISINT), formerly called a Virtual Operations Support Team, that supports the State of Florida's State Emergency Response Team (SERT) and other partners during activations for disasters and critical incidents.
+DISINT provides information support and situational awareness by utilizing student volunteers to mine social media during incidents.
+This information helps our partners understand what is happening with the public and improves decision making.
+DISINT is a unique opportunity open to interested students from EMHS and other disciplines.
 More information is available at http://fsuvost.org.

 Disaster Management Training Development - Rosseau, Dominica

 CDRP faculty members worked closely with the Florida Association of Volunteers Active in the Caribbean and Americas (FAVACA) to conduct training sessions with local emergency managers on the island of Dominica.
 Trainings were designed specifically for Community Emergency Response Team (CERT) leaders with sustainability in mind so that these leaders could then train future CERT members.

 Governor's Executive Tabletop Exercise - Cyber Sunset 2011

 Applied Emergency Management Studio - Tierra Amarilla, Atacama Desert, Chile

 Faculty, staff, and four students from CDRP partnered with Candelaria Mining Company in Tierra Amarilla, Chile and the University of Chile in Santiago.
 Over the course of 5 days, students led trainings in disaster preparedness and, in particular, training community members on a communication plan designed specifically for the Tierra Amarilla community.
 Students designed the plan themselves and ultimately found their project to be a great success with project partners and participants.
 Community members stated that they felt better equipped to communicate with friends and family regarding the dangerous hazards and effects of natural disasters.